 Western NSW Primary Health Workforce Planning Framework Project

 The Western NSW Primary Health Workforce Planning Framework Project is creating solutions to workforce planning in Western NSW through the development of a regional, integrated, long-term workforce framework.

 The Framework will guide the development and implementation of policies, strategies, actions and services to address primary health workforce issues in the region and break the cycle of short-term reactive workforce measures.

 RDN was engaged by Western NSW Primary Health Network (PHN) to lead the project, and a collaborative methodology was established involving RDN, Western NSW PHN, Western NSW Local Health District, Far West NSW Local Health District and the Bila Muuji Aboriginal Corporation Health Service.
-Substantial consultation was undertaken across all jurisdictions with policy makers, universities, the Aboriginal health sector, and a wide range of other rural stakeholder groups and practitioners to inform development of the Framework.
+Substantial consultation was undertaken across all jurisdictions with policymakers, universities, the Aboriginal health sector, and a wide range of other rural stakeholder groups and practitioners to inform the development of the Framework.

 The critical highlights of this project include:

 - successful engagement of more than 40 organisations involved in primary healthcare delivery across the vast western region

 - development of an evidence-based Primary Health Workforce Planning Framework (the Framework) tailored for the region

 - the coming together of more than 60 people at the Dubbo forum in July 2018, with a presentation from Australia’s inaugural Rural Health Commissioner, Emeritus Professor Paul Worley